peteroupc/html3dutil/tutorials/matrixdetails.md

 keep parallel lines parallel.)
 However, this is not the case for some transformations in the `H3DU.Math` library.

-Transformations that don't necessarily preserve straightness and parallelism of lines are called _projective transformations_.
-An NxN matrix which has one more row and one more column than the number of dimensions, can describe projective transformations.
+Transformations that don't necessarily parallelism of lines are called _projective transformations_.
+An NxN matrix can describe projective transformations if it has one more row and one more column than the number of dimensions.
 For example, a 4x4 matrix can describe 3D projective transformations in the form of linear transformations on homogeneous coordinates (see ["Why a 4x4 Matrix?"](#Why_a_4x4_Matrix)).
 For a 3D projective transformation, the last row in the matrix is not necessarily (0, 0, 0, 1).

 One example of a projective transformation is found in a _perspective projection_ matrix, as returned by {@link H3DU.Math.mat4perspective} or {@link H3DU.Math.mat4frustum}.
 When